cadd111/CovNatProd/README.md

 ## 01_Force_field

 Modified version of the Amber14SB force field designed to recognize covalent adducts with withaferin A (WIT) and ottelione A (OTT).
-It also includes Molecular Dynamics parameter files (MDPs).
+It also includes molecular dynamics parameter files (MDPs).

 ---